Kaiserreich/Kaiserreich-4-Bug-Reports/Readme.md

 Welcome to the Kaiserreich GitHub, used for all your bug tracking needs!

-Bugs for both KR4 and the KR4 music mod are welcome here.
+Bugs for both KR4 and the KR4 music mods are welcome here.

 Bugs for KRDH should go here: https://github.com/KR4/Kaiserreich-Darkest-Hour